 Upon becoming a certified infection control nurse, a wide array of job opportunities opens up.
 These nurses may work in hospitals and clinics, of course, but there’s a variety of other types of facilities that often need infection control nurses.
 For example, hospice centers, long-term care facilities, and home care are all areas that benefit from having this type of nurse on staff.
 These nurses may also choose to work in health-related areas such as public health, behavioral health, and emergency preparedness settings.

 The salary prospects are on the higher end for nurses, most likely due to the complex nature of the position.
-The range is from around $78k to $93k per year, though most nurses make about $85.
+The salary range for a infection control nurse can be from around $78K to $93K per year, though most nurses make about $85K per year.
 Of course, as with all specialties, this will depend on the state, city, facility, and the nurse’s qualifications and experience.